anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/ML_in_RSRP_prediction.md

  <br> Neural networks error is minimized.
 here in model graphs, RMSE of neural networks decreases by 1 to 1.5 dB after adding extra layer of hidden neurons.

+For this Fine tuning process in order to have better i.e minimum RMSE, a 9-fold cross-validation (CV) using cvpartition(size(X,1), 'KFold', 9)is used.
+* Here the dataset is split as follows:
+  - The entire dataset is divided into 9 equal parts (folds).
+  - The model is trained on 8 folds (≈ 88.89% of the data) and tested on 1 fold (≈ 11.11% of the data).
+  - This process repeats 9 times, with each fold serving as the test set exactly once.
+* advantages:
+  - More reliable RMSE: Reduces variance compared to a single train-test split.
+  - Better generalization: The model trains and tests on different parts of the dataset multiple times.
+  - Efficient use of data: Every sample is used for both training and testing.
+  -
 In MATLAB, the default training function for neural networks is Levenberg-Marquardt (trainlm).
 * Levenberg-Marquardt is superior to other method(gradient with momentum and adaptive learning) in following ways:
   - Hybrid second-order method: